lowRISC/opentitan/doc/getting_started/build_sw.md

 bazel build //sw/...
 ```
 will build all software in our repository.
+If you do not have Verilator installed yet, you can use the `--define DISABLE_VERILATOR_BUILD=true` flag to skip the jobs that depend on that.

 In general, you can build any software target (and all of it's dependencies) using the following syntax:
 ```console